top of page

 • Update the "definition of done" to include checks for usability and logical workflows.

-Conclusion: User Stories form Impactful Power Platform Solutions
+Conclusion: User Stories Form Impactful Power Platform Solutions

 Comments